peterkeen/dokuen/README.md

 ### Step 1

 WARNING: At the moment Dokuen needs a custom version of Mason.
-A patch has been accepted but as of now (2012-05-19) there hasn't been a release with ths patch.
+A patch has been accepted but as of now (2012-05-19) there hasn't been a release with this patch.
 So, install mason:

 ```
 $ git clone https://github.com/peterkeen/mason